 This compute performs calculations between neighboring atoms to determine a coordination value.
 The specific calculation and the meaning of the resulting value depend on the cstyle keyword used.

+The cutoff cstyle calculates one or more traditional coordination numbers for each atom.
 A coordination number is defined as the number of neighbor atoms with specified atom type(s) that are within the specified cutoff distance from the central atom.
-Atoms not in the group are included in a coordination number of atoms in the group.
+Atoms not in the specified group are included in the coordination number tally.

-The typeN keywords allow you to specify which atom types contribute to each coordination number.
+The typeN keywords allow specification of which atom types contribute to each coordination number.
 One coordination number is computed for each of the typeN keywords listed.
 If no typeN keywords are listed, a single coordination number is calculated, which includes atoms of all types (same as the “*” format, see below).

 The typeN keywords can be specified in one of two ways.
 An explicit numeric value can be used, as in the 2nd example above.
 Or a wild-card asterisk can be used to specify a range of atom types.
 This takes the form “*” or “*n” or “n*” or “m*n”.
 If N = the number of atom types, then an asterisk with no numeric values means all types from 1 to N. A leading asterisk means all types from 1 to n (inclusive).
 A trailing asterisk means all types from n to N (inclusive).
 A middle asterisk means all types from m to n (inclusive).

-The value of all coordination numbers will be 0.0 for atoms not in the specified compute group.
+For all cstyle settings, all coordination values will be 0.0 for atoms not in the specified compute group.